zac-heisey/team-business/_pages/accounting-workshop.md

 * Use financial analysis to drive your business decision-making
 * Justify business decisions
 * Use financials to collaborate with your colleagues and to explain the “why” of  business decisions

+Participants will have an intense - yet fun experience whose impact goes beyond learning and into discovery.